-Assessment Task Syllabus Outcomes Timing Weighting

-Half Yearly

-Rotatio on 1: Specialisation Area

-1 Mandatory Writing Task Term 1 Week 6 10%

-2 Safety Poster TE4-1DP Term 1 Week 6 10%

-3 Design Folio TE4-2DP TE4-3DP TE4-10DP Term 1 Week 10 30%

-4 Practical Project TE4-2DP TE4-3DP TE4-10DP Term 2 Week 2 50%

-TOTAL

-Yearly

-Rotatio on 2: Specialisation Area

-5 Mandatory Writing Task Term 2 Week 9 10%

-6 Safety Poster TE4-2DP TE4-3DP TE4-10DP Term 3 Week 3 10%

-7 Design Folio TE4-2DP TE4-3DP TE4-10DP Term 3 Week 7 30%

-8 Practical Project TE4-2DP TE4-3DP TE4-10DP Term 3 Week 9 50%

-TOTAL
+Assessment Task Syllabus Outcomes Timing Weighting Half Yearly Rotatio on 1: Specialisation Area 1 Mandatory Literacy Writing Task Term 1 Week 6 5% 2 Safety Poster TE4-1DP Term 1 Week 6 5% 3 Design Folio TE4-2DP TE4-3DP TE4-10TS Term 1 Week 10 15% 4 Practical Project TE4-2DP TE4-3DP TE4-10TS Term 2 Week 2 25% Yearly Rotatio on 2: Specialisation Area 5 Mandatory Literacy Writing Task Term 3 Week 9 5% 6 Safety Poster TE4-1DP Term 3 Week 3 5% 7 Design Folio TE4-2DP TE4-3DP TE4-10TS Term 3 Week 7 15% 8 Practical Project TE4-2DP TE4-3DP TE4-10TS Term 3 Week 7 25% TOTAL 100%

-Class work is an important part of everyday teaching and it involves both formal and informal (assessment for learning) types of assessment by the teacher, to measure the student's level of achievement.
+Classwork is an important part of everyday teaching and it involves both formal and informal (assessment for learning) types of assessment by the teacher, to measure the student's level of achievement.
 This is a good opportunity to test for content.
 Students will be assessed during their initial cycle on the design specialisation area they are undertaking.
-This will be reported in Half-Yearly Report.
+This will be reported in Half Yearly Report.
 A mark out of 100 will be awarded and calculated as per the assessment schedule for Rotation 1.
 Ranks will be based on class group.
-Yearly School report will be based on the assessment carried out in second rotation cycle and include 80 % from total of Rotation 2 marks as well as 20% marks from rotation 3.
+Yearly School report will be based on the assessment carried out in second rotation cycle and include 80% from total of Rotation 2 marks as well as 20% marks from rotation 3.
 The teacher assessing Rotation 2 will be responsible for the completion of Yearly Reports.
 Ranks will be based on whole Year cohort group and include an overall achievement grade (A- E).
-All reports will have an overall Effort (1-5) as well.
+All reports will have an overall effort (1-5) as well.